publisha/publisha.github.io/_screencasts/fromICM2InDesign.md

 ---
-title: From the Converted ICML file we Place int InDesign
+title: From the Converted ICML file we Place into InDesign
 date: 2020-01-19
 YouTube: fs6cNksohW0
 layout: screencast